harness/developer-hub/docs/first-gen/continuous-delivery/model-cd-pipeline/triggers/add-a-trigger-2.md

 Triggers automate deployments using a variety of conditions, such as Git events, new artifacts, schedules, and the success of other Pipelines.

+### Important Notes

-To trigger Workflows and Pipeline using the Harness GraphQL API, see [Trigger Workflows or Pipelines Using GraphQL API](https://docs.harness.io/article/s3leksekny-trigger-workflow-or-a-pipeline-using-api).Currently, [YAML-based Triggers](https://docs.harness.io/article/21kgaw4h86-harness-yaml-code-reference#triggers) are behind the feature flag `TRIGGER_YAML`.
-Contact [Harness Support](mailto:support@harness.io) to enable the feature.You can always execute a Workflow or Pipeline manually, and a Trigger does not change any approval requirements in a Workflow or Pipeline.
+* To trigger Workflows and Pipeline using the Harness GraphQL API, see [Trigger Workflows or Pipelines Using GraphQL API](https://docs.harness.io/article/s3leksekny-trigger-workflow-or-a-pipeline-using-api).
+* Currently, [YAML-based Triggers](https://docs.harness.io/article/21kgaw4h86-harness-yaml-code-reference#triggers) are behind the feature flag `TRIGGER_YAML`.
+Contact [Harness Support](mailto:support@harness.io) to enable the feature.

+You can always execute a Workflow or Pipeline manually, and a Trigger does not change any approval requirements in a Workflow or Pipeline.

 When you configure a Trigger, you set the condition that executes the Trigger, whether to execute a Workflow or Pipeline, and then the specific actions of the Trigger, such as what artifact source to use.